 - Other health problems

 People who have gum disease often experience the following symptoms:

 - Bad breath that won’t go away

 - Sensitive teeth

 - Receding gums

-Dr. Clagett is an expert in treating gum disease.
-Just as important as his expertise is his plainspoken, supportive, and no-blame style of care.
+Dr. Clagett is a specialist in treating gum disease.
+Just as important as his training is his plainspoken, supportive, and no-blame style of care.
 If you’ve been suffering from the symptoms of gum disease, he’ll help you understand what’s happening, explain your options for solving the problem, and make you healthier and more comfortable through gum disease treatment.

 Gum Disease and Alzheimer’s Disease